Assassin’s Creed Odyssey inventory: how to get the best weapons, legendary armour

 How to get the best weapons and armour

-The best weapons and equipment are legendary, but the method for obtaining them is a lot more specific than the gear obtained at Common, Rare, and Epic ranks.
-They’ll be tailored for the level in which you obtain them, but you can upgrade them at any blacksmith to your current level for a fee.
-The best part is that, as mentioned in our Assassin’s Creed Odyssey Ainigmata Ostraka and engravings guide, you can also apply engravings to legendary gear.
+The best weapons and equipment are the legendary ones, but the method for obtaining them is a lot more specific than the other tiered gear obtained at random.
+When you initially obtain them, they will be at the same level as you, but you can upgrade them at any blacksmith to your current level for a fee.
+What makes them special is that the buffs are usually something unique to that weapon or armour, but the best part is that, as mentioned in our Assassin’s Creed Odyssey Ainigmata Ostraka and engravings guide, you can also apply engravings to legendary gear to further complement their buffs.

 Below are two tables, one for the best weapons and their locations, and a second for the best armour sets with locations for every part.
 While weapons come automatically with perks, the armour requires all five pieces to be equipped at once to get the best out of them.
 Use the search bar to find the weapon or armour set you are looking for.
 For the weapons, I recommend searching by the type of weapon, while for armour sets just search for the full set name.